cristian64/mkdd-extender/README.md

 Further details on how the tool is used can be found under the **Help > Instructions** menu.

+> **NOTE:** Like other tools in the community (e.g. Dolphin Emulator), MKDD Extender has a portable mode that can be enabled by creating an empty `portable.txt` file in the same directory that contains the MKDD Extender executable.
+When portable mode is enabled, the application configuration file will be saved next to the executable, instead of in the global user directory.

 > **NOTE:** The tool can be used also in command-line mode.
 Run with `--help` to print a list of the available arguments.
 On Windows, use `mkdd-extender-cli.exe` to launch the application in command-line mode.